dbwest/elk/README.md

 4. Determine your breakout group.
 It is Cyan, Magenta, or Yellow.

 5. Get the required credentials from the instructor for your team.
 You will need them.
 Don't lose them.
-Your login will always be `elastic`, but your password is a secret.
-Shhhh.
+Your login will always be `elastic`, but your password is secret.

 ## Labs